Right to life

 Aontú understands the size of this challenge.
 We know that the political establishment and the media are together in protecting access to abortion.
 We also understand the necessarily slow cultural and societal change needed to ensure that all human life is innately valued.
 But this is the human rights debate of our generation and we are committed to this struggle and the time it may take.

-Aontú is completely pro-life, and seeks to remove the legalisation of abortion.
+Aontú is completely pro-life.
+We want to support mothers to be in a position to confidently bring their children into the world given so many abortions are as a result of economic necessity.
+We are clear that abortions based solely on whether the unborn child has a disability should be illegal.
 However given the time this will take, we see essential steps that can be achieved while we make our way back to being a nation that values all its children equally.
 To that end:

 In the South of Ireland;